LogtalkDotOrg/logtalk.org/_posts/2019-11-05-user-defined-test-dialects.md

-Testing tools such as [`lgtunit`](https://logtalk.org/manuals/devtools/lgtunit.html) aim to simplify writing tests by providing support for [multiple test dialects](https://logtalk.org/manuals/devtools/lgtunit.html#test-dialects) where the programmer can choose from a minimal dialect, where we have only a test name and a test goal, to a dialect offering fine control on test setup.
+Testing tools such as [`lgtunit`](https://logtalk.org/manuals/devtools/lgtunit.html) aim to simplify writing tests by providing support for [multiple test dialects](https://logtalk.org/manuals/devtools/lgtunit.html#test-dialects) where the programmer can choose from a minimal dialect, where we have only a test name and a test goal, to a dialect providing fine control on test setup.
 But that's not enough.
 People writing tests are not necessarily programmers.
 Notably, they can be domain experts that want a straight-forward solution to express that "for these inputs, we should get this output" or "if this